Analysis of biological sequences and structures

 - Understands and is able to implement methods for aligning a set of biological sequences

-- Understands and is able to explain methods for estimation of phylogenetic trees
+- Understands and is able to implement methods for reconstruction of phylogenetic trees

 - Understands and is able to implement methods for motif discovery and detection

 - Understands and is able to utilize hidden Markov models for analysis of biological sequences

 - Understands the main approaches to gene prediction and is able to implement and use selected algorithms for the same